 The word brief peppers the last few paragraphs.
-To emphasise this point, in general six sides of A4 of text, excluding in-line graphs, tables, etc., should be plenty for a clear concise report.
+To emphasise this point, in general eight sides of A4 of text, excluding in-line graphs, tables, etc., should be plenty for a clear concise report of a seven or eight unit project.
 Indeed, the best reports are sometimes shorter than this.

 To this total you will of course need to add tables, graphs etc. However, do not include every single piece of output you generate: include a selection of the output that is a representative sample of graphs and tables.
 It is up to you to choose a selection which demonstrates all the important features but is reasonably concise.
 Presenting mathematical results in a clear and concise way is an important skill and one that you will be evaluated upon in CATAM.
-Twenty pages of graphs would be excessive for most projects, even if the graphs were one to a page.8 Remember that the assessors will be allowed to deduct up to 10% of marks for any project containing an excessive quantity of irrelevant material.
-Typically, such a project might be long-winded, be very poorly structured, or contain long sections of prose that are not pertinent.
+Twenty pages of graphs would be excessive for most projects, even if the graphs were one to a page.
+Remember that the assessors will be allowed to deduct up to 10% of marks for any project containing an excessive quantity of irrelevant material.
+Typically, such a project might be longwinded, be very poorly structured, or contain long sections of prose that are not pertinent.
+Moreover, if your answer to the question posed is buried within a lot of irrelevant material then it may not receive credit, even if it is correct.